Parts of a Tower Crane

 On top of the slewing unit are three parts:

-- The long horizontal jib (or working arm), which is the portion of the crane that carries the load.
-A trolley runs along the jib to move the load in and out from the crane's center:
+- The long horizontal jib (or working arm) is the portion of the crane that carries the load.
+A trolley runs along the jib to move the load in and out from the crane's center.

-The machinery arm contains the motor that lifts the load, along with the control electronics that drive it and the cable drum, as shown here:
+- The shorter horizontal machinery arm contains the crane's motor that lifts the load, along with the control electronics that drive it and the cable drum.
+The machinery arm also holds the large concrete counter weights.

 Now let's find out how much weight this equipment can handle.